 1.3 Research Gaps

-Most previous studies focused on on relationships between the demographic variables and academic performance with a few exploring their association with academic integrity.
+Most previous studies focused on relationships between the demographic variables and academic performance with a few exploring their association with academic integrity.
 Also, some previous studies examined relationship between some of the school-based factors with academic performance separately.
 None has embarked on a comprehensive study of the association among demographic, school-based factors and students’ predisposition towards integrity in school examination situations with the intention to establish a preventive framework of actions against examination malpractices.
 This is the gap filled by this study.

 2. MATERIAL AND METHODS

-Study Location: Six states of the South-South geopolitical zone of Nigeria (Akwa-Ibom, Bayelsa, Cross-Rivers, Delta, Edo, and Rivers States) during the 2024/2025 academic session, which commenced in September 2024.
+Study Location: The study location comprised six states of the South-South geopolitical zone of Nigeria (Akwa-Ibom, Bayelsa, Cross-Rivers, Delta, Edo, and Rivers States) during the 2024/2025 academic session, which commenced in September 2024.

 Population: The population comprised of 294,580 final-year secondary school students.
 Sample and sampling techniques:A purposive sampling technique was utilized to select a representative sample size of 3,600 students, as delineated in Table 1.
 The willingness to participate in the study served as the criterion for selecting participants.
 A research participation consent document was distributed to the entire population of 294,580 students via Google Forms, facilitated by six research assistants.
 Interested participants were required to indicate their consent prior to the administration of the research instrument.
 Data Collection: The instrument utilized for data collection is a standardized Academic Integrity Measurement Instrument (AIMI) developed by Ossai et al. (2023a).
 AIMI comprises 40 items designed to assess students’ study behaviors, attitudinal patterns regarding examination ethics, levels of examination anxiety, prior experiences in contexts involving academic dishonesty, as well as moral reasoning and conduct.
 The correlation between these factors, as measured by AIMI, and academic integrity has been substantiated by numerous researchers (McCabe & Trevino, 1997; Salehi & Gholampour, 2021; Abuh & Okpanachi, 2022; Ossai et al., 2023a,b).
 AIMI was administered to a cohort of 3,600 secondary school students within the South-South geopolitical zone of Nigeria by trained research assistants, who employed Open Digital Kit (ODK) handheld devices for data collection.
 The instrument was encoded in a programming language, uploaded to the Survey ODK server, and subsequently downloaded onto the handheld devices for data collection by the research assistants.
 Each research assistant was mandated to submit responses to the ODK server, from which the researchers extracted the data for analytical purposes.
 Statistical Analysis: Simple Linear Regression, T-test, and Analysis of Variance (ANOVA) statistics were employed to analyze the data, aiming to elucidate the demographic and school-based factors that are significantly associated with secondary school students’ propensity towards academic dishonesty during examinations.

 Table 1: Sample Size By State And Gender